ylefebvre/link-library/readme.txt

 == Changelog ==

+= 6.2.6 =
+* Fixes for looping category output when maximum number to display is set

 = 6.2.5 =
 * Changed way that 'Max number of links to display per category' is queried to avoid caching issues with large databases
 * Moved some configuration fields from Advanced tab to Links tab of library configurations